 Joe Chandler, the beloved physician who received credit from former pitchers Tom Glavine and John Smoltz during their Hall of Fame speeches, has not yet decided whether he'll accept the Braves' invitation to continue serving as their director of medical services emeritus.

-The staff includes returning physicians Marvin Royster, Tim Griffith, Jeff Hoadley and Brooks Lide, who will be joined by new members of the medical team including physicians John Xerogeanes, Spero Karas, Kyle Hammond, Ken Mautner, Lee Kneer, Jeff Webb and Jonathan Kim.
+Marvin Royster, Tim Griffith, Jeff Hoadley and Brooks Lide are among the team physicians who will remain on the team's medical staff.
+The new physicians added to the staff are John Xerogeanes, Spero Karas, Kyle Hammond, Ken Mautner, Lee Kneer, Jeff Webb and Jonathan Kim.

 The Braves also announced Bradford Scott has been promoted to head sports performance coach, and Jordan Wolf has been lured away from the Padres to take the performance therapist role, which Scott handled last year.